nexiality/documentation/release/nexial-core-v2.9.changelog.md

   - generated error log will be linked to the execution output (excel).
 - first rendition of pause-and-inspect detection.
   - renamed to On-Demand Inspection.
+- added shutdown hook to terminate any processes/programs initialized during execution (such as webdriver or browser).
+  This will not work if Nexial is terminated forcefully via Task Manager or [`SIGKILL`](http://en.wikipedia.org/wiki/SIGKILL).

 ### [JSONPath](../jsonpath)